ICHRA administration for first-timers

 As part of your organization’s annual budget review, you may want to revisit the monthly allowances you give employees through your ICHRA.

-If you need to lower your monthly allowance for cost control or you’d like to increase your benefit’s value by raising it, you should let your employees know before the start of the plan year through the required notice.
+If you need to lower your monthly allowance for cost control or you’d like to increase your benefit’s value by raising it, let your employees know before the start of the plan year through the required notice.

 8. Fulfilling tax reporting requirements

 Organizations that offer an ICHRA must also complete Form 1095 each year.
+This is how you’ll report your ICHRA benefit to the federal government.

 Consider the costs of self-administering your ICHRA